LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Binance-Testnet-Jobs.md

 ## Retrieve a random `int256` number

-This **on-demand** job initiates an oracle request for a verifiable random number within the specified range, and returns the resulting 256-bit signed integer (**int256**) to your smart contract.
+This **on-demand** job initiates an oracle request for a verifiable random number within the specified range using our [Verifiable Random Numbers (VRN) service](/knowledgebase/Verifiable-Random-Numbers-Guide), and returns the resulting 256-bit signed integer (**int256**) to your smart contract.

 **TIP**: Need to retrieve multiple random numbers at once?
 Check out our [**uint256[]**](?dataType=Uint256%5B%5D#retrieve-a-random-uint256-number-vrn) or [**int256[]**](?dataType=Int256%5B%5D#retrieve-a-random-uint256-number-vrn) jobs instead.